Documentation

 First data and your first report

-As soon as the trial run finishes, the dashboard fills with your first AI-visibility data and GEO Scout automatically compiles your first report.
-It lives in the "Reports" tab — one click opens the PDF, ready to share with your team or a client.
+As soon as the trial run finishes, the dashboard fills with the first data on your AI visibility and GEO Scout automatically assembles a starter GEO audit.
+A link to it sits in a row above the KPI cards, and the document itself opens as a PDF — handy to show your team or a client.

 PDF guide

-• KPI cards fill in from real AI answers: answer coverage, Share of Voice, domain citations, and Citation Share — your own numbers replace the demo values
+• KPI cards fill up from real AI answers: answer reach, Share of Voice, domain citation rate and Citation Share — demo values are replaced by your numbers

 Tip